Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the states in a linear Gaussian SSM

-We remind the reader that we compare \code{y[t+1]} and \code{particles[, t]} due to the convention for indexing arrays in R, which corresponds to $y_{t}$ and $x_{t-1}^{(1:N)}$ in the model, respectively.
+<normalizeWeights> = maxWeight <- max(weights[, t]) weights[, t] <- exp(weights[, t] - maxWeight) sumWeights <- sum(weights[, t]) normalizedWeights[, t] <- weights[, t] / sumWeights \end{Code} We remind the reader that we compare \code{y[t+1]} and \code{particles[, t]} due to the convention for indexing arrays in \proglang{R}, which corresponds to $y_{t}$ and $x_{t-1}^{(1:N)}$ in the model, respectively.
 This is also the reason for the comment regarding the for-loop in \code{particleFilter}.
 We now see that the weights depend on the next observation and that is why the loop needs to run to $T-1$ and not $T$.

-\code{<estimateLikelihood>} The likelihood $p(\theta|y_{1:t})$ can be estimated by inserting the weights from the particle filter into \eqref{eq:likelihoodestimator}.
+\code{<estimateLikelihood>} The likelihood $p(\theta|y_{1:t})$ can be estimated by inserting the un-normalized weights into \eqref{eq:likelihoodestimator}.
 However, it is beneficial to instead estimate the log-likelihood to enjoy better numerical precision as the likelihood often is small.
 This results in rewriting \eqref{eq:likelihoodestimator} to obtain the recursion

 where the log-shifted weights are used to increase the numerical precision.
 Note that the shift by $v_{\text{max}}$ needs to be compensated for in the estimation of the log-likelihood.
-This recursion is implemented by:
+This recursion is implemented by: \begin{Code} <estimateLikelihood> = predictiveLikelihood <- maxWeight + log(sumWeights) - log(noParticles) logLikelihood <- logLikelihood + predictiveLikelihood \end{Code} The estimate of the posterior distribution follows from inserting the estimate of the log-likelihood into \eqref{eq:posteriorestimator}.